Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV: Abstract

 \section{Abstract}

 { A measurement of the substructure of bottom quark jets (\PQb jets) in proton-proton ($\Pp\Pp$) collisions is presented.
-The measurement uses data collected in $\Pp\Pp$ collisions at $\sqrt{s} = 5.02\TeV$ recorded by the CMS experiment in 2017, corresponding to an integrated luminosity of 301\pbinv.
+The measurement uses data collected in $\Pp\Pp$ collisions at $\sqrt{s} = 5.02\TeV$, with a low number of simultaneous interactions per bunch crossing, recorded by the CMS experiment in 2017, corresponding to an integrated luminosity of 301\pbinv.
 An algorithm to identify and cluster the charged decay daughters of \PQb hadrons is developed for this analysis, which facilitates the exposure of the gluon radiation pattern of \PQb jets using iterative Cambridge--Aachen declustering.
 The soft-drop-groomed jet radius, \rg, and momentum balance, \zg, of \PQb quark jets are presented.
 These observables can be used to test perturbative quantum chromodynamics predictions that account for mass effects.
 Because the \PQb hadron is partially reconstructed from its charged decay daughters, only charged particles are used for the jet substructure studies.
 In addition, a jet fragmentation function, \zch, is measured, which is defined as the distribution of the ratio of the transverse momentum (\pt) of the partially reconstructed \PQb hadron with respect to the charged-particle component of the jet \pt.
 The substructure variable distributions are unfolded to the charged-particle level.
 The \PQb jet substructure is compared to the substructure of jets in an inclusive jet sample that is dominated by light-quark and gluon jets in order to assess the role of the \PQb quark mass.
 A strong suppression of emissions at small \rg values is observed for \PQb jets when compared to inclusive jets, consistent with the dead-cone effect.
 The measurement is also compared with theoretical predictions from Monte Carlo event generators.
-This is the first substructure measurement of \PQb jets that clusters together the \PQb hadron decay daughters. }
+This is the first substructure measurement of \PQb jets that clusters together the \PQb hadron decay daughters independent of the \PQb hadron species and decay channel.}

 { pdfauthor={CMS Collaboration}, pdftitle={Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, measurement, jet substructure, quarks, gluons, jets, Lund plane}}